Israeli military strikes Iranian targets in Syria

-BEIRUT/JERUSALEM (Reuters) - Israel’s military said on Monday it was striking Iranian Quds targets inside Syria and warned Syrian forces not to attack Israeli territory or forces.
+BEIRUT/JERUSALEM (Reuters) - Israel’s military said on Monday it struck Iranian Quds targets inside Syria and warned Syrian forces not to attack Israeli territory or forces.

 Syrian state news agency Sana said its military air defenses had thwarted “hostile targets” and shot down several of them, without elaborating.